zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 - the [Sommerfeld radiation condition](https://en.wikipedia.org/wiki/Sommerfeld_radiation_condition) prohibits the existence of sinks collecting an infinite amount of energy arriving from infinity - these sinks must be sources instead.

-We take Maxwell's equations as axioms, and use them as a foundation on which we base the theory presented in the following sections.
+We take Maxwell equations as axioms, and use them as a foundation on which we base the theory presented in the following sections.

-## Maxwell's Equations in the Frequency Domain
+## Maxwell Equations in the Frequency Domain

-Maxwell's equations can be simplified by transforming the fields from the time to the frequency domain.
+Maxwell equations can be simplified by transforming the fields from the time to the frequency domain.

 Define[^1] the [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) of the electric vector field \\(\bm{E}(\bm{r}, t)\\) as